 Closutton, Bagenalstown, Co Carlow

-He sent out a record-breaking total of eight winners at The Festival in 2015, beating Henderson's seven achieved in 2012.
-The eight included a record-equalling four-timer on opening Champion Day - Henderson also had four on the second day in 2012.
+He sent out a record-breaking eight winners at The Festival in 2015, beating Nicky Henderson's seven achieved in 2012.
+This record was equalled by Gordon Elliott in 2018.

-Mullins, who has built up a formidable team of horses at his Co Carlow base, has been Ireland's champion Jump trainer for the last nine seasons and 11 times in all.
-Gigginstown House Stud took away the 60 horses it had in training with Mullins in September last year.
+Mullins has built up a formidable team of horses at his Co Carlow base and has been Ireland's champion Jump trainer for the last 12 seasons and 13 times in all.

 Born - September 15, 1956

 Background - Six-time amateur champion rider in Ireland, Mullins both rode and trained Wither Or Which to win the 1996 Weatherbys Champion Bumper.
 He also partnered two other winners at The Festival, both in the National Hunt Chase, Hazy Dawn (1982) and Macks Friendly (1984).